its-webhosting/umich-oidc-login/docs/testing.md

 * Set "Use OIDC for WordPress Users" to "no".
 * Go to /wp-admin and make WordPress logins function correctly, that the session times out properly, and that the user can reauthenticate properly.
 * Go to /wp-login.php and make WordPress logins function correctly.
+* Go to /login and make sure WordPress logins function correctly.
 * Go to main page and make sure OIDC logins function correctly, that the session times out properly, and the user gets redirected back to the main page after reauthenticating.
 * Paste in the URL of a page that requires login make sure that the user gets automatically prompted to log in via OIDC, that the session times out properly, and the user gets redirected back to the protected page after reauthenticating.
 * Go to a page that requires login.
 Once viewing the page as a logged in user, log out and make sure that the user gets redirected back to the site main page.